 I am a Senior Lecturer in the UNSW Business School.
 I obtained the PhD degree from UNSW Sydney, and was a Postdoctoral Research Fellow examining the informational value of auditing in the charitable organisations.
 My research interests include audit quality, audit reporting, sustainability reporting and not-for-profit sector accountability.
 I am a member of Accounting and Finance Association of Australian and New Zealand, American Accounting Association, and European Accounting Association.

-I am a Lecturer in the UNSW Business School.
-I obtained my PhD degree in 2018, and was a Postdoctoral Research Fellow at UNSW Sydney.
 I teach financial accounting and auditing courses at both undergraduate level and postgraduate level.

 Prior to this, I worked as an auditor and held management positions in national regulatory bodies in China including State Administration of Taxation.

 2022 The University of Sydney Accounting Foundation Engaged Research Grant – The demand and consequences of assurance of mandatory extended external reporting ($20,000)

 2021 AFAANZ Research Grant – The demand and consequences of assurance of mandatory extended external reporting ($7,031)